Nikola Dovedan

-Nikola Dovedan (born 6 July 1994) is an Austrian professional association football player who plays as a second striker or winger for Super League Greece 2 club Iraklis.
+Nikola Dovedan (born 6 July 1994) is an Austrian professional footballer who plays as a second striker or winger.

 Career

 From 2016 til 2017, Dovedan played for SC Rheindorf Altach in the Austrian Bundesliga.
 In summer 2017, he joined Heidenheim.
 After stations in Nürnberg and by Austria Wien, Dovedan returned to Heidenheim in 2023.
-Dovedan left Heidenheim at the end of the 2023–24 season.
+He left Heidenheim at the end of the 2023–24 season.